BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Plato.md

     - non-rational parts:
         - rational desires - desires that rest on reasoning.
 But not every reasoning, but of reasoning abiut the good to all other parts of the soul
         - appetitive desires - desires that are just impulses towards certain satisfactions
-        - spirited desires - desires that display anger and love of honour
+        - spirited desires - desires that display anger and love of honour.
+But actually they displays desires that are based on some conceptions of Good and Evil, but not on Gooand and Evil for the whole soul